Formula 1: So many new things when back in Australia

 The Formula 1 World Championship did not start out the way it should for Mercedes and seven-time champion Hamilton.
 After 10th place in Saudi Arabia, the 37-year-old Briton tried to clear his head by skydiving in Dubai.
 In the World Cup duel between Verstappen and Leclerc, the former permanent winner is currently just an extra player, and his historic eighth world title is a long way off.

 “We’ve been in the middle of it for eight years.
-It’s just too painful not to be a part of it – and with so much time to come,” said Toto Wolff, director of Mercedes Motorsport.
+Toto Wolff, head of Mercedes Motorsport, said Toto Wolff:

 The Constructors’ World Champion for the past eight years has had to contend with new aerodynamics.
 We won’t rest until we get there again,” Wolf said forcefully.
 Technical improvements to the Hamilton and George Russell race cars in Melbourne are already expected.